 From classic operas to modern ballets, Opera Garnier has something for everyone.
 Guests can also explore the museum, which contains gorgeous and interesting artifacts from the building’s long history.

 A trip to the Paris Opera Garnier is an unforgettable experience for all who visit.
-It’s a chance to marvel at the beauty of the building, appreciates the finer points of its architecture and history, and enjoy a show or two.
+It’s a chance to marvel at the building’s beauty, appreciate its architecture and history, and enjoy a show or two.

 Contributed by Aisling, Plane Beauty